 Or much more likely, you can take the Baroque music as the ‘counter’ to the African gods.
 It represents our thin veneer of ‘civilization’ — white Europe set against ‘darkest Africa.’

 So on the one hand, the Theater Center production offers a simplistic, inaccurate treatment of African imagery while on the other, it amplifies our sympathy for Michael and Annette (or ramps up our irritation with the appallingly arrogant Alan).
-At that moment, one may well expect that there’ll be more such racially pointed exchanges between the couples — or dialogue that can now be heard in this light — but the script fails to provide any.
+At that moment, given the color-blind casting, one may well expect there’ll be more such racially pointed exchanges between the couples — or dialogue that can now be heard in this light — but the script fails to provide any.

 If there are other, convincing ways to read these choices in the set design, lighting design, music and casting, I’m open to considering them.